트립팝 TripopTripop

 Ichiran Ramen — Dotonbori branch

-Individual solo booths plus a customization sheet for noodle firmness, broth richness, and spice.
-The perfect entry to Japanese ramen if it's your first time.
-980 yen, open 24 hours so even late arrivals can grab a bowl.
+Individual solo booths plus a customization sheet for noodle firmness, broth richness, and spice level.
+The perfect entry to Japanese ramen.
+980 yen, open 24 hours.

 Day 2 — Osaka Castle + Umeda Sky + Kuromon Market